Thank you for volunteering your expertise and your time to serve on the Program Committee for ACE.

 Please view the reviewing deadline as an absolute limit, not an expected submission time, and try to complete your reviews well before the deadline.
 When reviewers leave the task to the last minute, things can go wrong (illness, work emergency, family emergency, reviewing taking longer than you anticipated), and when reviews are not completed by the deadline we are left asking for volunteers to review extra papers at very short notice.

 The deadline for reviews is TO BE CONFIRMED, just a little over two weeks from when reviews were assigned to reviewers.
 Any reviews that are not in by then will cause great difficulties over the subsequent few days, as we are committed to sending author notifications just a week later.

 Discussion among reviewers and the chairs will be possible during and immediately after the review period.
 To take part in such discussion, use the Add Comment box at the foot of the page showing the paper’s reviews.
 However, we would like all discussion, and any revision of reviews, to be completed within a few days after the end of reviewing, allowing us time to make the final decisions.
 Please, therefore, be ready to take active part in the discussion in the first half of the week beginning AT A DATE TO BE CONFIRMED.

 Research and practitioner papers

 In the past, ACE has accepted both research papers and practice papers without distinguishing between them.
-From ACE 2019 there is a clear distinction, and reviewers are asked to review each paper according to the category in which it was submitted, using the guidelines on this page.
+Since ACE 2019, there has been a clear distinction, and reviewers are asked to review each paper according to the category in which it was submitted, using the guidelines on this page.